LayerXcom/safety-oracle/README.md

 ## Conclusion

 - The Simple Inspector is better than the 2-round clique oracle and the original adversary oracle.
-- The adversary oracle is equivalent to the Simple Inspector as for detecting finality.
+- The adversary oracle is equivalent to the Simple Inspector for detecting finality.
-- The Inspector is just a little heavy algorithm, but can achieve it's fault tolerance threshold of up to n/3.
+- The Inspector is just a little slow algorithm but can achieve its fault tolerance threshold of up to n/3.

 <!--
 ### The Simple Inspector is better than the 2-round clique oracle
-In the above example 4, the clique oracle have not yet detected finality, but the Simple Inspector's fault tolerance threshold is 1.
+In the above example 4, the clique oracle has not yet detected finality, but the Simple Inspector's fault tolerance threshold is 1.

 ### The Simple Inspector is better than the original adversary oracle
 The original adversary oracle's fault tolerance threshold is the minimum validator weight of validators, but the Simple Inspector's fault tolerance threshold